 In the Dark Ages, before the Internet, it used to be that if you wanted to meet people to date, you would try the local bar or club.
 If that didn’t appeal to you, you could try a personals ad in a newspaper.
 Finding potential mates in a drinking establishment speaks for itself, and may partly account for the increasing divorce rate in the last part of the last century.
 A personals ad was a different kind of animal.
 It was a costly proposition, since newspapers liked to charge per letter, and sometimes these ads were tied to a service that had you pay per minute to pick up voicemails.
 It was the genesis of abbreviations such as “SDF looking for LTR.”
 Yes, it was that primitive.
 The cost alone made you sharpen that pencil to turn out an ad that not only reflected the true you in the fewest words possible, but also filter out those you really didn’t want to meet.

-We have a proliferation of online dating sites, all with profile pages.
+Your profile is your online persona as far as other users of an online dating service is concerned.
+You’ve heard of first impressions being important, right?
+Well, your profile will be the first impression that you create if someone finds you on a dating site.
+Even if you’re an ugly no-hoper, hopefully this article will help you to create a profile that will have people flocking to contact you.
 Some people think they can be casual with regards to what they put in their dating profiles.
 Wrong.
 If you are serious about attracting a mate – or just a date – you should craft these things as carefully as you would a resume for a potential employer.
 Let’s take a look at some common pitfalls and what you can do to avoid them.

 Some sites have you set up a screen name.
 Unlike chat rooms, where you are anonymous for as long as you like, your screen name is associated with your picture.
 Choosing the wrong name can have unfortunate consequences.
 Try for neutral rather than clever, since you might not be as clever as you think.
 Names like HarveyWallBanger, Magic Hands and The Tongue not only fail to impress but also set up the impression that you are looking for just one thing.
 Maybe you are, but do you want to be that obvious?